Preparing a baseline transport network¶

 Preparing the OSM data¶

 Extracts from the global OSM database can be downloaded in many different ways.
 Some popular services like those provided by Geofabrik or Nextzen provide easy downloads for selected cities and regions.
 Be sure to download data covering your entire region - the predefined areas used by these sites may or may not align well with your region.
+Your extract should cover your entire service area or region, but not extend unnecessarily far beyond it as that may impact processing time.
 You’ll often need to download an extract for a country or region larger than your true analysis area, then crop it to the size you need.

 Performing accessibility analysis with excessively large OSM data can lead to significant increases in computation time and complexity.
 We strongly recommend cropping the data if they cover an area significantly larger than your transportation network or opportunity data.
 Several command line tools are able to perform these cropping operations:

 - Osmosis is a multi-platform Java tool that works on Windows, Linux, and MacOS.